DINNER DANCE – October 28th, 2017 – Zeris Inn

 About the Fire Department

-This year, the Mountain Lakes Volunteer Fire Department will celebrate its 100th anniversary.
+In 2016, the Mountain Lakes Volunteer Fire Department celebrated its 100th anniversary.
 Over the years, hundreds of residents of Mountain Lakes have proudly served the department and the community.
 The first Chief of the MLVFD, William Lewis, served from 1916-1926.
 Since then, thirty members have proudly served the department as Chief.
-Numerous members have served the department for decades, including one who has served for fifty-five years.
+Numerous members have served the department for decades, including one who has served for fifty-seven years.
 For nearly fifty years, the Mountain Lakes Volunteer Fire Department has also had an active junior fire department consisting of high school juniors and seniors.

-The Fire Department responded to 121 calls during 2015.
-These calls included aid and rescue to structure fires, weather related emergencies, residents with flooded basements, and assisting the Police Department and our mutual aid fire departments.
-The Senior Department held twenty-four training sessions in 2015 on the second and third Tuesday of each month.
-The Junior Department likewise held twenty-two training sessions in 2015.
-Call response, training, meetings and other department activities accounted for over 5,000 manpower hours.
+The Fire Department responded to 135 calls during 2016.
+These calls included structure fires, car fires, brush fires, weather related emergencies, and providing assistance to our mutual aid departments and the police department.
+The Senior Department held twenty-eight drills in 2016.
+The Junior Department held twenty-one drills in 2016.
+Call response, training, meetings and other department activities accounted for over 5,600 person-hours.

 The Mountain Lakes Volunteer Fire Department is always in need of eager volunteers to serve the community.
 The members of the department are your friends and neighbors.
 Please consider joining us today!